syntax-tree/hast-util-sanitize/readme.md

 }
 ```

-This also plays well with properties that accept space- or comma-separated
+Attributes also plays well with properties that accept space- or
-values, such as `class`.
+comma-separated values, such as `class`.
 Say you wanted to allow certain classes on `span` elements for syntax
 highlighting, that can be done like this: